-The Lyne Starling Trimble History of Science Public Lecture Series features prominent science historians and writers who highlight the important roles that science plays in modern society and culture.
-All lectures are held at the American Center for Physics, College Park, MD, unless noted otherwise.
+The Lyne Starling Trimble Public Event Series features prominent science historians, writers, and scientists who illuminate the place of science in modern society and culture.

-Funded by a generous donation from Dr. Virginia Trimble, the lecture series is named after her late father, Dr. Lyne Starling Trimble (1912–1992) who held patents for a number of color-reproduction systems and was an innovative chemist.
-The series was first endowed at $100,000 by Dr. Trimble, and the Trimble Lecture Fund aims to support and increase sustainability by further endowing the series at $200,000.
+Funded by a generous donation from Dr. Virginia Trimble, the event series is named after her late father, Dr. Lyne Starling Trimble (1912–1992), who held patents for a number of color-reproduction systems and was an innovative chemist.
+The series was first endowed at $100,000 by Dr. Trimble, and the Trimble Lecture Fund aims to increase the reach and sustainability of the series by further endowing it at $200,000.

 Upcoming Lectures: